This article is recommended for mature-age candidates

 Additionally, it's key to identify the skills you currently possess, including any transferable skills that might be applicable in other areas.
 Recognising your skills and understanding how they can be applied in different contexts can open up new career opportunities.

 But where do you start?

-Registered training isn't the only way you can upskill – you can also learn while you earn.
-Consider trying part-time, casual, contract, or temp work as another way to keep your skills up to date while you search for your dream job.
+However, registered training isn't the only option.
+For those who prefer to learn while they earn, I recommend considering part-time, casual, contract, or temporary work opportunities.
+These roles can be a great way to keep your skills up to date while you continue your job search.

 Update your CV

 As someone who has been working in recruitment for a long time, I can't stress enough how crucial it is for mature-age workers to keep their CVs up-to-date.